 Organizations need to manage Big Data as they continue to capture, store, search, share, visualize and analyze massive, unstructured, and complicated data sets.
 In response to the growing demand to manage Big Data across all sectors (private, public, government and academic), the GPS department has created the Graduate Certificate in Big Data.
 This certificate will allow professionals to understand these massive datasets by having the analytics skills needed to work in this high demand field.

-To complete the Graduate Certificate in Big Data, the student must complete four required SEIS graduate courses (12 graduate semester credits) with at a GPA of 2.7 or better.
+To complete the Graduate Certificate in Big Data, the student must complete five required SEIS graduate courses (12 graduate semester credits) with at a GPA of 2.7 or better.

 NOTE: Students have the option to use the coursework from the Graduate Certificate in Big Data to continue in a Master of Science degree program offered by Graduate Programs in Software.